jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.3.4 CostPathway

-Performs cost-distance pathway analysis using a series of destination grid cells..
+Performs cost-distance pathway analysis using a series of destination grid cells.

 *Parameters*: